Boldly Going Nowhere: Status

 In May 2011, Howerton announced via his personal Twitter account that the show had been "shelved for now".
 In October 2013, McElhenney stated in a Reddit AMA that they were again working on the show.

 In August 2022, two clips from the pilot were officially released to the public on The Always Sunny Podcast.
-In September 2022, the pilot episode was uploaded in its entirety to YouTube.
+In September 2022, the pilot episode was uploaded in its entirety to YouTube, though there are some sections of missing audio and no subtitles or script contained for the absent dialogue.